Turbocharger: Turbine

 The turbine section (also called the "hot side" or "exhaust side" of the turbo) is where the rotational force is produced, in order to power the compressor (via a rotating shaft through the center of a turbo).
-After the exhaust has spun the turbine it continues into the exhaust and out of the vehicle.
+After the exhaust has spun the turbine, it continues into the exhaust piping and out of the vehicle.

 The turbine uses a series of blades to convert kinetic energy from the flow of exhaust gases to mechanical energy of a rotating shaft (which is used to power the compressor section).
 The turbine housings direct the gas flow through the turbine section, and the turbine itself can spin at speeds of up to 250,000 rpm.
 Some turbocharger designs are available with multiple turbine housing options, allowing a housing to be selected to best suit the engine's characteristics and the performance requirements.

 A turbocharger's performance is closely tied to its size, and the relative sizes of the turbine wheel and the compressor wheel.
 Large turbines typically require higher exhaust gas flow rates, therefore increasing turbo lag and increasing the boost threshold.
-Small turbines can produce boost quickly and at lower flow rates, but can be a limiting factor in the peak power produced by the engine.
+Small turbines can produce boost quickly and at lower flow rates, since it has lower rotational inertia, but can be a limiting factor in the peak power produced by the engine.
 Various technologies, as described in the following sections, are often aimed at combining the benefits of both small turbines and large turbines.

 Large diesel engines often use a single-stage axial inflow turbine instead of a radial turbine.